Right Of First Refusal (ROFR): What Is It?

 There are a few potential benefits to the seller:

 - No listing required.
 If you enter into a ROFR, there’s a chance you could sell your property without ever having to list it – which can keep your costs down considerably.

 - You could make a windfall.
-If the buyer really wants it without the possibility of competition, you may be able to make out like a bandit and sell the property above market value (assuming the house appraises at that value if the buyer uses a mortgage).
+If the buyer really wants it without the possibility of competition, you may be able to sell the property above market value (assuming the house appraises at that value if the buyer uses a mortgage).